Frequently Asked Questions

 How do we make sure we have the right documentation if we decide to transition our kids back to a public school after a year or two?

-Because we use structured, standards-aligned online curriculum platforms (Power Homeschool, Miacademy, or Time4Learning), your child’s academic records are automatically tracked and stored digitally.
+Because we use structured, standards-aligned online curriculum platforms, your child’s academic records are automatically tracked and stored digitally.
 These platforms generate detailed progress reports, grades, and completion certificates that can be shared with your local public school if/when you decide to re-enroll.

 In addition, our team can provide supplemental documentation such as attendance records and educator notes to support a smooth transition.
 We recommend families keep a personal portfolio of student work, projects, or progress snapshots as well—just to make the transition even easier.